Counting rational points on a Grassmannian: Abstract

 \section{Abstract}

-We prove an estimate on the number of rational points on the Grassmannian variety of bounded twisted height, refining the classical result of Thunder (\cite{Thu2}) over the rational field: most importantly, our formula counts all points.
+We prove an estimate on the number of rational points on the Grassmannian variety of bounded twisted height, refining the classical results of Schmidt (\cite{Sch}) and Thunder (\cite{Thu2}) over the rational field: most importantly, our formula counts all points.
 Among the consequences are a couple of new implications on the classical subject of counting rational points on flag varieties.